22 great paddle trails

-Wahgunyah may well be the lesser known partner in the cross-border relationship it has with Corowa in New South Wales but that hasn’t always been the case.
-Corowa was settled 18 years later and at that time it was simply known as North Wahgunyah.
+Wahgunyah may well be the lesser-known partner in the cross-border relationship it has with Corowa in New South Wales but that hasn’t always been the case.
+Corowa was settled 18 years later than Wahgunyah and at that time it was simply known as North Wahgunyah.

 - Lake Mulwala

 Mulwala is an Aboriginal word that means big lagoon.
 It is an appropriate name for the vast pool of Murray River water behind Yarrawonga Weir which provides the venue for this paddle and a chance for you to take the Global Paddler Quest2K challenge.

 This stretch of water has a significant place in Australian paddling history and culture as the long-time host of the opening stanza of the yearly whirlwind of paddles that recently changed its name from the Murray Marathon to the Massive Murray Paddle.

 Burramine is a quiet spot on the Murray River near Yarrawonga with a name that dates back to the arrival of the first European settler in 1842.
 Her name was Elizabeth Hume, her property was the Yarrawonga Run, and she called her homestead Byramine.